History and Philosophy BA

 Learn from world-leading staff teaching an exceptionally diverse range of modules.

-In small-group seminars, explore the details of your favourite area of history with a true expert on the topic, and become a specialist in your chosen area.
+In small group seminars, explore the details of a specialised area of history with a true expert on the topic, working with original sources and engaging with cutting-edge historical analysis.

 Uncover the past and examine the thoughts and behaviours underpinning human experience - developing a complex understanding of human behaviour across time and place.